simioyin222/120-hours/README.md

 ![UFCEVENTPLANNER - Visual Studio Code 4_23_2024 5_43_11 PM](https://github.com/simioyin222/120-hours/assets/141048058/57a3d12b-b952-44d6-bc1a-6f684ee02604)

 #### 10 am cst preparing for ad sol ineervview then will work on capstone rest of the day
+###  still preparing was freakign out bewcause couldnt find ad sol email all for it to be in my spam box for some reason